MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 - SMS configuration record
 - Device test configuration record

-These records are necessary to complete the virtual visit configuration in Epic.
+The Epic customer analyst must provide these records to Epic to complete the virtual visit configuration in Epic.
 For more information, see the [Epic-Microsoft Teams Telehealth Integration Guide](https://galaxy.epic.com/Search/GetFile?Url=1!68!100!100100357).

 > [!Note]
 > At any time the Microsoft 365 or Epic customer analyst can sign in to the configuration portal to view integration records and change organization configuration, as needed.